GSA/digitalgov.gov/content/news/2023/01/2023-01-18-consumer-financial-protection-bureau-cfpb-equity-centered-design-guidelines.md

 kicker: Equity-Centered Design
 title: Consumer Financial Protection Bureau (CFPB) Equity-Centered Design Guidelines
-deck: This guide contains initial steps for designers, researchers, and developers at the CFPB to help give the communities we design for greater power and authority in the design and research process.
+deck: This guide contains initial steps for designers, researchers, and developers at the CFPB to help give the communities we design greater power and authority in the design and research process.
-summary: This guide contains initial steps for designers, researchers, and developers at the CFPB to help give the communities we design for greater power and authority in the design and research process.
+summary: This guide contains initial steps for designers, researchers, and developers at the CFPB to help give the communities we design greater power and authority in the design and research process.
 # See all topics at https://digital.gov/topics
 topics: